 When you don’t know where to turn next, ask your editor.

 9. When your beta readers, volunteer proofreaders, ARC reviewers, or other readers raise issues you’re not certain about.
-Your editor has brought a host of professional guidelines and experience to bear on the stylistic decisions that have gone into the editing of your book.
+Editors bring a host of professional guidelines and experience to bear on the stylistic decisions that have gone into the editing of your book.
 Before you make wholesale changes based on the opinions of volunteers and other nonprofessionals who may be helping out, double-check with your editor to make sure you’re not introducing new issues.

 10. When you need a referral or a resource for another publishing-related issue.
 While some editors take a production-oriented, in-and-out sort of approach, many are happy to offer a quick bit of direction to established clients.
 When you don’t know where to turn next, ask your editor.
 They can refer you to a trusted colleague or direct you to a reputable publishing professional, organization, or service that can help.